Entry Fee (Northern National Art Competition): $35.00

 - Friday, July 29: Pick up hand delivered work by appointment

-- Monday, August 1: Shipped work will be sent out
+- Monday, August 1: Shipped work will be returned this week

 Open to all artists 18 years and older who are US residents.